Sunscreens

 The NZDSI says that usual recreational use of sunscreens doesn’t lead to vitamin D inadequacy.
 If you have fair skin, it takes less than 3 minutes of midday summer sun to make enough vitamin D if you’re wearing shorts and a T-shirt (for people with darker skin it takes longer).
 Being physically active outdoors helps you make more vitamin D than resting in the sun.

 Sunscreen is a filter, not a block.
 This means sunscreen-protected skin still produces some vitamin D, but the process takes longer.
-The NZDSI recommends if you may be outside for more than 3 minutes, apply sunscreen to all exposed skin.
+The NZDSI recommends that if you’re likely to be outside for more than 3 minutes, apply sunscreen to all exposed skin.
 It’s important you don’t get sunburnt while getting your vitamin D hit.

 If you think you’re not getting enough vitamin D, talk to your doctor.
 Some people with a vitamin D deficiency may need to take a supplement.